 What Is a Will and Why Do People Need One?

-A will is a type of legal document that determines how a person’s assets are distributed upon a person’s death and to whom.
+Wills are a type of legal document that determine how a person’s assets are distributed upon a person’s death and to whom.
 The creator of a will is referred to as the testator.
 Without a will that names specific beneficiaries and executors, these decisions will fall under state law.
-Creating a will can help make sure assets go to the right recipients and keep them from winding up in the wrong hands.
+Will planning can help make sure assets go to the right recipients and keep them from winding up in the wrong hands.
 In addition, a will can also help protect any children that the testator has by securing their inheritance and selecting trusted guardians.

 If an individual is single, young, lacking in financial assets, and doesn’t have children, a will generally isn’t needed.
 However, estate planning for the future may be the right step to take in the following instances.